UManitobaTeamJosh/A3_Refeactor/A3Proj/README.txt

 If there is no "movies.xml" then there will be no database to search from and all queries will turn up empty.

 An exmaple of a working enviornment can be seen in the "exampleBuild" folder.

+If a clean movies.xml file is required, one can be found in A3Proj/movies directory